eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

     }
     ```

-3. Make note of the `base balance`, in this case is 35044821247.
+3. Make note of the `base balance`, in this case it is 35044821247.
-4. Make note of the `quote balance`, in this case is 3158350.8754.
+4. Make note of the `quote balance`, in this case it is 3158350.8754.
 5. Calculate the price of 1Kib of RAM as `quote balance` * 1024 / `base balance` = 0.0922 EOS.

 #### Buy RAM With Command Line Interface

 You can buy RAM through the dune command line interface tool.
-You can buy either an explicit amount of RAM expressed in bytes or an amount of RAM worth of an explicit amount of EOS.
+You can buy either an explicit amount of RAM expressed in bytes or an amount of RAM worth an explicit amount of EOS.

 #### Buy RAM In EOS

-For example, the below command buys for account `bob` 0.1 EOS worth of RAM at the current market RAM price.
+For example, the command below buys for account `bob` 0.1 EOS worth of RAM at the current market RAM price.
 The cost for the RAM and the execution of this transaction is covered by the `alice` account and the transaction is authorized by the `active` key of the `alice` account.

 ```shell
 dune -- cleos system buyram alice bob "0.1 EOS" -p alice@active